 This summary covers an application by FinEU-ELLEN SARL (FinEU) of France for its equity and shareholder loan investments in Alternparod Niger SAS (Alternaprod or the Project Enterprise) in Niger.
 The investor seeks cover for up to €4 million against the transfer restriction and inconvertibility for a guarantee period of up to 8 years.

-The project consists of the storage of E-Longlife solar PV power kits with lithium-storage batteries of various capacities (Solar Kits) and high energy efficiency productive tools and appliances (Solar tools and solar appliances) in the Project Enterprise’s warehouses, transportation of Solar Kits, solar tools and solar appliances to the end users’ sites, and installation, operation, and maintenance of Solar Kits, tools and appliances in the rural Niger.
-Solar Kits store energy collected by photovoltaic panels to power solar tools and solar appliances for domestic and productive use in exchange for a rental price determined by subscription contracts between the end-users and the Project Enterprise.
+The project consists of the storage of E-Longlife solar PV inverter/ power kits of various capacities (Solar Kits) and high energy efficiency productive tools and appliances (Solar tools and solar appliances) in the Project Enterprise’s warehouses, transportation of Solar Kits, solar tools and solar appliances to the end users’ sites, and installation, operation, and maintenance of Solar Kits, tools and appliances in the rural Niger.
+Solar Kits use energy collected by photovoltaic panels to power solar tools and solar appliances for domestic and productive use in exchange for a rental price determined by subscription contracts between the end-users and the Project Enterprise.
 Solar Kits are owned by FinEU and/or the Project Enterprise.
 The electricity generated is used for household consumption and for SMEs in rural areas of Niger that do not have access to the grid.

 The project is a Category B under MIGA’s Policy on Environmental and Social Sustainability since it is expected to have limited environmental and social impacts which are site-specific, largely reversible, and can be readily addressed through mitigation measures.
 The key environmental and social issues associated with this project include: environmental and social management systems; occupational and community health & safety; waste management; and environmental health and safety issues associated with the supply chain.
 These impacts can be avoided or mitigated by adhering to MIGA’s Performance Standards, and the World Bank Group (WBG) General EHS Guidelines.